120 or 240 Liter Trash Bin? How to Find the Right Size

 The 240-liter version is usually the better choice in the following situations, even if you currently think 120 liters is enough:

-1. You have children or are planning a child.
+1. You have children or are planning to have a child.
 Diaper phases significantly increase residual waste volume for at least two and a half years.

 2. Your garden is getting bigger or you are redesigning it.
-Shrub cuttings, leaves, and garden fruit go into the organic waste.
+Shrub clippings, leaves, and garden fruit go into the organic waste bin.

 3. The emptying schedule is switched to a 4-week cycle.
 Several municipalities in Austria and Germany have changed this in recent years to reduce personnel costs.

-Anyone about to buy a box should first check the 4 boxes garbage bin box overview, as this is the best-selling family size.
+If you are about to buy a box, it’s best to first look at the 4 boxes garbage bin box overview, as this is the best-selling family size.

 How big should the garbage bin be?